Carduus hesperius A.Heller

 Common Name: Eaton's Thistle

-Rocky slopes, canyons, pinyon-juniper woodlands to alpine, montane coniferous forests, subalpine forests and, alpine slopes at elevations of 2100 - 3500 metres[
+Rocky slopes, canyons, pinyon-juniper woodlands to alpine, montane coniferous forests, subalpine forests and, alpine slopes; at elevations from 2,100 - 3,500 metres[

 |Pollinators||Bees, Flies, Lepidoptera, Beetles, Self

 Cirsium species are generally easily grown plants, succeeding in any ordinary garden soil in a sunny position[

 Cirsium eatonii is a polymorphic species, generally considered to comprise seven vars, and widely distributed in a high elevation archipelago across the central Rocky Mountains and the Intermountain Region.
 Several of these vars have at times been considered to be distinct species[

 ].
 The root is likely to be rich in inulin, a starch that cannot be digested by humans.
 This starch thus passes straight through the digestive system and, in some people, ferments to produce flatulence[

 The plant has been used to treat wounds, cuts and sores[

 The seed of all species of thistles yields a good oil by expression[